David Huertas

-David Huertas (born June 2, 1987) is a Puerto Rican professional basketball player for the Gigantes de Carolina of the Baloncesto Superior Nacional (BSN).
+David Huertas (born June 2, 1987) is a Puerto Rican professional basketball player for the Cangrejeros de Santurcs of the Baloncesto Superior Nacional (BSN).
 He also represents the Puerto Rican national team.

 College career

 Huertas committed to play NCAA basketball for the Florida Gators after leading his high school, Arlington Country Day in Jacksonville, Florida, to a state championship in his senior year.
 In his freshman season for the Gators, he saw action in 35 games off the bench, averaging 2.5 points and 1.5 rebounds for the team, en route to the 2006 NCAA Men's Division I Basketball Tournament championship.

 Unhappy with his minor role on the team, Huertas transferred to the Ole Miss Rebels after the season.
 Huertas sat out the 2006–07 season because of NCAA transfer rules.
 Huertas played for the Rebels in the 2007–08 and 2008–09 seasons, putting up solid numbers as a starting shooting guard.
 In the 2008–09 season, he was the Rebels' leading scorer, averaging 18.1 points per game while failing to reach double figures only once in thirty games played.
 His 18.1 points per game was the fourth highest total in the Southeastern Conference.
 Following the season, Huertas was selected to the All-Conference Second Team.